AtoshDustosh/thesis-project/README.md

 In order to prevent the reference sequence becoming too short after integrating some DELs, we expand the "old_ref" towards both sides.

-And in the situation above, if we select 2.1 and 3.2 for integration, the reference sequence after integration will look like
+And in the situation above, if we select 2.1 and 3.2 for integration, the reference sequence after expanding and integration will look like

     old_ref:         ...AAAAAAAAAAXXXXXXXXXXXXXXXXXXXXXXXXXXXXXBBBBBBBCCCCC...
     variants:             |       |                           |